-Editor’s Note: This article first appeared in the March 2017 edition of TTAC’s Heroes Against Cancer member newsletter.
+Editor’s Note: This article first appeared in the March 2017 edition of TTAC’s Insiders member newsletter.

 It’s been said that energy is the substance of life – the bind that ties and holds everything in our universe together.
 Energy allows us to see, feel, and perceive the world around us, and yet it’s so much more than that.
 Energy quite literally is the world around us, just as we are energy.

 Everything from the air we breathe, to the foods we eat, to the clothes we wear, to our bodies themselves exists as a product of energy.
 Without energy, in other words, there would be no life.

 At the same time, the science of physics dictates that each distinct type of energy is accompanied by its own unique energetic signature, or frequency.
 These one-of-a-kind frequencies are what distinguish one type of energy from another, as well as dictate the way energetic frequencies function both in time and space.
 The unique energetic signature of an apple, for instance, is what makes this particular fruit stand apart from an orange, both in appearance and taste.

 On a much grander scale, energetic signatures are what distinguish the vast complexity of a human being from that of a single-celled amoeba.

 At the molecular level, energy serves as the universal fuel that drives electrons to “spin” around the nucleus of an atom, no matter what type of organism to which that atom belongs.
 But energy also functions with incredible specificity, keeping what you might call the “generic” energies of component atoms functioning harmoniously with one another as part of a much larger and more complex energetic framework.
 The human body, again, serves as a perfect example of this elaborate energy matrix.